-A word that is overused in the world of leather, almost to the point of becoming redundant, and is actually misconstrued and misrepresented, patina is an organic and natural layer that forms on quality wood, leather, metal, stone, canvas, etc. You will never find patina developing on cheap and poor quality leather or relevant materials.
+A word that is overused in the world of leather, almost to the point of becoming redundant, and is actually misconstrued and misrepresented, patina is an organic and natural layer that forms on quality wood, leather, metal, and stone, canvas, etc. You will never find patina development on cheap and poor-quality leather or relevant materials.
 Instead of getting caught in a circle of mysteries, let’s dissect the true nature of patina and establish what it actually is.

 What is Patina Leather?

-Patina can be described as an antique effect and a transparent sheen that appears on materials and fabrics overtime with use and exposure.
-We have previously discussed how there are five grades of leather; patina simply helps glorify the authenticity of full grain leather because it doesn’t appear on cheaper types of leather, like genuine or top grain leather.
+Patina can be described as an antique effect and a transparent sheen that appears on materials and fabrics over time with use and exposure.
+We have previously discussed how there are five grades of leather; patina simply helps glorify the authenticity of full grain leather because it doesn’t appear on cheaper types of leather, like genuine or bonded leather.

 Patina isn’t formed overnight, it takes its time and gradually develops.
 Hence, patina is when leather oxidizes and succumbs to oil, dirt, pollution, sunlight, skin contact, and other exposures.
 Make no mistake, this is a natural sheen that cannot be replicated or done through artificial procedures.

 How Does Patina Develop?

 Leather has a lot of character; even when you touch it with your bare hands to put your card in the wallet, it will contribute to the character and appearance of the leather.
 It easily soaks up the environment; every friction, touch, and abrasion adds to the development of the patina.
 Leather, like a win, ages really well; displaying the scars and scrapes proudly.
 There are various factors that catalyze the process of patina development, some of them are mentioned below:

 Does Patina Affect the Quality of Leather?